As a part of BJJ Basics series, this is my Ultimate Guard Retention System!

 Here’s my latest video that breaks it all down.

-So, in conclusion, we have the entire topic of Guard Retention neatly wrapped up on a single blog article.
+So, in conclusion of our BJJ Basics Guard Retention series, we have the entire topic of how to keep your Guard and how to attack from your Guard neatly wrapped up on a single blog article.

 If this helped your Guard game even the slightest bit, I would totally appreciate you sharing this article with your friends and training partners 🙂